In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 - Lower usage rates: Electricity usage rates with demand tariffs are considerably lower than usage rates on a single rate tariff – usually by about 4c/kWh.
 But, you have to ensure your electricity usage is stable in order to take the most advantage of this.

 - Encourages energy efficiency: Demand tariffs are similar to time of use tariffs.
-Both these tariff types encourage customers to spread their electricity usage over time, rather than all at once.
+Both tariff types encourage customers to spread their electricity usage over time, rather than all at once.

 - Alleviates stress on the grid: By making use of peak and off peak times for electricity usage, more customers will begin to change their energy habits in order to save the most money.
 This means that less households and businesses will look to consume their energy during peak times, when strain on the grid is high.